AnticOwl/anticowl.github.io/_posts/2025-01-27-Hitman-Absolution.md

 Simply unzip the content in the game root directory.

 ## Configuration
 Start the game.
-You will see a console window poping up and the launcher appearing.
+You will see a console window popping up and the launcher appearing.
 Press Play.
 <div style="width:65%; margin: auto;">
 <img src="/images/HMA_02.jpg" alt="Console Window HMA" style="box-shadow: 3px 3px 3px gray;">
 </div>